brianjsl/brianjsl.com/content/pages/home.md

 <div id="flexIntro">
     <div id = "intro">
     Welcome to my little patch of the internet!
-I'm an undergraduate student at MIT with a passion for machine learnine and data science.
+I'm an undergraduate student at MIT with a passion for machine learning and data science.
     I'm interested in topics in computer vision, computational photography, and statistical learning.
 Previously, I did research at
     Sensebrain Technology studying bokeh synthesis for mobile cameras.
     </p>